-Visibility rules within ClustrixDB are governed by sets of ids (identifiers) associated with each transaction and statement execution.
+Visibility rules within Xpand are governed by sets of ids (identifiers) associated with each transaction and statement execution.
 Rows modified by a transaction will only become visible to other transactions after the modifying transaction commits.
 Once the transaction commits, it generates a commit id (cid) at which the modification becomes visible.

 The following chart displays the transaction lifespan.

 |xid||Transaction start id.
 Marks the logical beginning of the transaction.|